Milan Kundera Biography

 Born In: Brno, Czechia

-Milan Kundera is a Czech-born French writer known for his erotic and political writings.
-One of his best known works is ‘The Unbearable Lightness of Being’, which explores the artistic and intellectual life of Czech society in the late 1960s and early 1970s.
+Milan Kundera was a Czech-born French writer known for his erotic and political writings.
+One of his best-known works is ‘The Unbearable Lightness of Being’, which explores the artistic and intellectual life of Czech society in the late 1960s and early 1970s.
 Born into a middle-class family in Czechoslovakia as the son of a prominent musicologist and pianist, young Milan followed in his father’s footsteps to study musicology and musical composition.
 A teenager at the time of the World War II, his ideology was greatly influenced by the experiences of the war and the German occupation.
 As a young man he joined the Communist Party of Czechoslovakia though he was soon expelled because of his “anti-party” activities.
 He completed his higher studies at Film Faculty of the Academy of Performing Arts in Prague and became a lecturer after graduation.
 He began his writing career as a poet and proceeded to write short stories and novels as well.
 Most of his works have erotic undertones and political elements which led him to be regarded as a political or dissident writer.
 He was forced to go into exile in France due to the controversial nature of his works and became a naturalized French citizen soon after.
-He is known to be a reclusive person who rarely speaks to the media.
+He was known to be a reclusive person who rarely spoke to the media.

 Quick Facts